Section A: What is a UKVI Sponsor Action Plan?

 How long does it take to get a sponsor licence in the UK?

-Most sponsor licence applications are dealt with in less than 8 weeks, although UK Visas and Immigration (UKVI) may want to first visit your business to ensure that you’re capable of meeting you responsibilities as a sponsor.
+Most sponsor licence applications are dealt with in less than 8 weeks, although UKVI may want to first visit your business to ensure that you’re capable of meeting your responsibilities as a sponsor.

 How much does it cost to sponsor a skilled worker?